KevinLolochum/Classification-Projects-/README.md

 # Risklabproject

-Project is meant to determine why customers of a bank default during a certain period.
+Model for bank customers default in the month of July.